 Children should be vaccinated as close as possible to the scheduled milestones.
 This is because each dose of every vaccine given to babies and children is carefully chosen to provide them with the earliest protection.

 On time vaccination will give your child the best protection against serious diseases such as polio, measles, and whooping cough.
 If you delay vaccinations, your child will be unprotected for longer than necessary – often at an age when disease is most common or most serious.

 For more information about the schedule, visit

-If your child has a minor illness and does not have a fever of 38.4°C they can still receive their vaccination safely and effectively.
+If your child has a minor illness and a does not have a fever of 38.4°C or greater they can still receive their vaccination safely and effectively.
 Speak with your doctor or health clinic staff if you are unsure.

 For more information on medical conditions influencing vaccination, visit